csatuic/cs361-website-old/syllabus.md

 questions during class that you complete by yourself, discuss in small groups, and then discuss with the entire class.

-This semester, the intended flow of a week of class is this:
+This semester, the regularly scheduled activities for class are:

-1. Throughout the week: there will be assigned readings, video lectures, and discussion questions.
+1. Throughout the week: there will be assigned readings and video lectures.
-1. Mondays: there is a synchronous, online, required lab session with a short activity and a Gradescope quiz based on that activity that must be completed before the end of the day.
+1. Mondays: there is a synchronous, online, required lab session with a short activity and a Gradescope quiz based on that activity that must be completed by 5pm.
 2. Tuesdays: open Q&A office hours.
 3. Thursdays: content quizzes are due. discussion questions are due.
 I will go over discussion question answers in class.
 Discussion questions are **loosely** based on exam question style, structure, and content.
+1. Fridays: Homework assignments are always due at 5pm on Fridays.

 Like peer instruction, we will still have required readings and required videos.
 Rather than having a quiz at the beginning of class, there will be a